geoffreylitt/homepage/source/articles/2015-02-28-mbta-ninja.html.md

 Last weekend I attended CodeAcross Boston 2015, a civic innovation hackathon hosted by [Code for Boston](http://www.codeforboston.org/) as part of the national [CodeAcross](http://www.codeforamerica.org/events/codeacross-2015/) weekend.

-Having been driven insane by [the wintry woes](http://www.bostonglobe.com/news/bigpicture/2015/02/23/wintry-woes-for-mbta/UFasXMvGjJnzmfYTF2WMAI/story.html?comments=all&sort=NEWEST_CREATE_DT) of Boston's public transit system, two coworkers from Panorama Education for the event was to build "Waze for the T" -- a crowdsourced alerting system to let commuters directly warn each other of delays, crowded platforms, and other problems on the subway.
+Having been driven insane by [the wintry woes](http://www.bostonglobe.com/news/bigpicture/2015/02/23/wintry-woes-for-mbta/UFasXMvGjJnzmfYTF2WMAI/story.html?comments=all&sort=NEWEST_CREATE_DT) of Boston's public transit system, my idea for the event was to build "Waze for the T" -- a crowdsourced alerting system to let commuters directly warn each other of delays, crowded platforms, and other problems on the subway.
 (The T is Boston's nickname for the public transit system.)

-I joined forces , and over a weekend we built out the idea as a mobile web app using Meteor.
+I joined forces with two coworkers from Panorama Education, and over a weekend we built out the idea as a mobile web app using Meteor.
 We affectionately called it [MBTA Ninja](http://mbta.ninja).
 (As weird as the new gTLDs are, .ninja domains are a gold mine for hackathons!)
 We weren't really expecting anyone besides our coworkers and friends to use the app at first...

 ...and then it went viral on Twitter.